waffle-iron/team1432.github.io/source/posts/2016-07-08-t-shirts-through-the-years.md

 In 2008, robots had to push 40" balls around an oval track.
 The game was called Overdrive.

 # 2009
 2009's game was called Lunacy.
 The field was covered in a smooth surface called 'Regolith,' and robots were required to have low-traction wheels, which led to robots not being very capable of slowing down and speeding up.
-Robots had to score in baskets attatched to other robots.
+Robots had to score in baskets attached to other robots.

 # 2010
 In 2010, the game, Breakaway, was based on soccer.
 Robots drove across large bumps in the middle of the field, and shot soccer balls into goals.

 # 2011
 In 2011,